annefou/jupyter_publish/setup.md

 Using a virtual machine ensures that you will be running with the same configuration as the instructor.
 It also relieves you from having to setup your jupyterlab instance and installing prerequisites.
-With the Resbaz jupyterlab provided VMs you will also receive support from the instructors and you fellow attendees.
+With the Resbaz jupyterlab provided VMs you will also receive support from the instructors and your fellow attendees.

 # Getting ready for the workshop